-The drama team look for 6-8 shows per year, predominately for Sky Atlantic although we also commission for Sky 1.
-Across both Sky 1 and Sky Atlantic, we seek out shows that are authored, audacious and unconventional.
+The drama team look for 6-8 shows per year to play across Sky Atlantic and Sky One.
+Across both channels, we seek out shows that are authored, brave and unconventional.
 We can be funny, sad, light, dark, action-led, relationship-orientated or even fantasy-based.
 What we can never be is ordinary, bleak or predictable.
-Truthful characters and heartfelt emotion underpin everything we do.
-We look hard for dramas that will stand out from the crowd and create an impact.
+Memorable characters and heartfelt emotion underpin everything we do.
+We look hard for dramas that confidently stand out from the crowd and create an impact.

 The simple metric for scripted comedy is - make us laugh.
 Our customers expect shows that are arrestingly funny.
 We're after surprising shows that deliver great performers and brilliantly memorable characters.
 The best comedy is relatable, but never predictable.
 Our commissioning team is extremely collaborative but we have high standards; Sky is the place where the finest comedy performers, writers, directors and producers can do their very best work.
 If you can bring our customers premium talent, premium laughs and premium production values, we'll take care of the rest.